jkraemr/pokedex-app/README.md

 # Pokedex App

-Small web application with HTML, CSS, and JavaScript that loads a list of data from an external/public API and enables the viewing of more details for a given data item on demand.
+Small web application built with HTML, CSS, and JavaScript that loads a list of data from an external/public API and enables the viewing of more details for a given data item on demand.

 ### Key Features